Mampenda/Programming-Languages/Java/WILDCARDS.md

     When you PUT values in to a structure, use the `super` wildcard.
     When you do both, do not use a wildcard.

-The `copy( List<? super T> destination, List<? extends T> source)` method from example 2 gets values out of the source list, and puts them into the destination list.
+The `copy( List<? super T> destination, List<? extends T> source)` method from example 2 GETs values out of the source list, and PUTs them into the destination list.

 ###